 Depending on the type of business you are operating in Coquitlam, you may require other permits or licences that are not regulated by the City.
 Depending on your business type, there are often provincial or federal regulators.
 Examples of these include liquor licences and health permits.
 It is important to be aware of these requirements as they are in place to protect the safety and health of you, your customers and the general public.

 Completed Business Licence Applications can be delivered to City Hall, emailed, or faxed:

 Email Business Licenses

 A short-term rental is defined as the rental and occupation of a sleeping unit which is attached to or part of a dwelling unit, either with common cooking facilities, or where regular meals are provided.
-Examples of short-term rentals include but are not limited to bed and breakfasts, Airbnb® rentals and VRBO® rentals.
+Examples of short-term rentals include but are not limited to bed and breakfasts and Airbnb® private room rentals.

 City of Coquitlam has specific regulations for short-term rentals to ensure the rental does not negatively impact a residential neighbourhood.

 To apply for a home-based business licence, fill out the Business Licence Application - Home Occupation (PDF).
-A Property Use Inspector will review the application and arrange a time for inspection prior to approval.
+An Inspector will review the application and arrange a time for inspection prior to approval.